 Welcome to Going Behind, an unashamedly nostalgic blog dedicated to horse racing’s golden days of the past.
 In this blog I will share vintage racecards, clippings and news stories plucked from the newspapers of the day.
 If you have any requests please contact me via the link at the top of the page and I’ll do my very best to dig them out.
-I can provide full racecards and newspaper pages as .pdf files for a small charge.
+I can provide full racecards and newspaper pages as .pdf files for a negotiable fee.
 Again, please contact me for details.
+I have provided this service for a number of jockeys and trainers who were keen to recall their careers but hadn’t got access to old newspapers.

 Comments and conversation are very welcome but please do not use the comments facility to criticise any jockeys or trainers.
 This site is for pure nostalgia.